Building a responsive, user focused website for a small business

 Using social media and social proof like Google reviews was common.

-We learned what important info to provide, like hours of operation, contact info and email subscription forms.
+I learned what important info to provide, like hours of operation, contact info and email subscription forms.

 Some user flows showed processes users might take navigating the menu page to eventually order food, and how they might find more information on events.